Want to be the most popular (and therefore busiest) trainer in your gym or neighborhood?

 If you really want to set yourself apart you need to connect with a lot of people on a personal level.
 If you’re like me and don’t have a memory that gets invitational letters from MENSA then I suggest you put these 3 personal training systems in place to help you.

-The following 3 systems will take all of 20 minutes to start and maintenance takes minutes a day.
+The following 3 personal training systems will take all of 20 minutes to start and maintenance takes minutes a day.
 They don’t cost anything.
 I suggest you incorporate every one of them into your business immediately.
-Before long you will find yourself as the go-to trainer with a turn key business.
+Before long you will find yourself as the go-to trainer with a turn key personal training business.
 Life’s pretty good when that happens.
 Cold calling sucks about as bad as being forced to watch any Keanu Reeves movie other than the Matrix trilogy, do these three and you shouldn’t ever have to make one again.

 The Reminder System